peterhinch/micropython-micro-gui/README.md

  A passed `float` is constrained to the range `1.0 <= V <= 10**decades` and becomes the control's current value.
 The `ScaleLog` is updated.
 Always returns the control's current value.
 See note below on precision.
- * `greyed_out` Optional Boolean argument `val` default `None`.
+ * `greyed_out` Optional Boolean argument `val=None`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.

 For example code see `gui/demos/active.py`.

 ### Control algorithm

-When `increase` or `decrease` buttons are briefly pressed, the widget's value is multiplied or divided by `(1 + delta)`.
-A long press causes an accelerating change.
-This facilitates both small and large changes.
-The value of `delta` determines the minimum change possible and hence the level of precision that the widget can achieve.
-The choice of `delta` represents a compromise between precision and usability.
+If instantiated as `active`, the floating point widget behaves as per [section 1.12](./README.md#112-floating-point-widgets).
+When the widget has focus, `increase` and `decrease` buttons adjust the value.
+Brief presses cause small changes, longer presses cause accelerating change.
+A long press of `select` invokes high precision mode.

+In normal mode, the amount of change caused by a brief button press is controlled by the constructor arg `delta`; the choice of this value represents a compromise between precision and usability.

+Owing to the logarithmic nature of the control, a small positive change is defined by multiplication of the value by `(1 + delta)` and a negative change corresponds to division by `(1 + delta)`.
+In precision mode `delta` is reduced by a factor of 10.

 ### Callback